jgruber99/jgruber99.github.io/content/about/index.md

 Currently, I am doing an internship at [GoStudent](https://www.gostudent.org/en), an EduTech startup in Vienna, as a Data Science intern.
 I am mainly doing work in the fields of Data Science, Data Engineering, Emotion Detection, some DevOps related stuff & a bit of Software Engineering.

-I spent my leisure time with friends & family, do some coding related stuff and I even pretend to do sports (check out my unactive Strave here).
+I spent my leisure time with friends & family, do some coding related stuff and I even pretend to do sports (check out my unactive Strava here).